Smart-Bull/smarter-contracts/README.md

   // Instantiate
 }
 ~~~~

 ## 3. Applications:

-###### MakerDAO
+##### MakerDAO
+MakerDAO implements a decentralized collateral backed stable currency called Dai.
+The value of
+Dai is soft-pegged to 1 USD.
+In order for MakerDAO to keep the value of Dai soft-pegged to USD,
+they need periodic updates to the outside prices.
+This is accomplished through the Median
+module and the Oracle Security Module (OSM).

 ![MakerDAO Price Update System](/images/MCD_System_2.0.png)

-In order for MakerDAO to keep the value of Dai soft-pegged to USD, they need periodic updates
-to the outside prices.
-This is accomplished through the Median module and the
-Oracle Security Module (OSM).
 The Median communicates with outside sources to establish a price.
 The OSM delays this feed for the rest of the system for added security.
 Because there is no way
 for a smart contract to listen to the feed and update the price automatically, off-chain users
 have to 'poke' the contracts in order to update the price.
 Ideally, contracts such as Median